-Here’s how I differentiated the Houghton Mifflin comprehension skill of “Compare & Contrast” for my gifted sixth grade students, who have been successfully comparing and contrasting since kindergarten.
+Here’s how I differentiated the Houghton Mifflin comprehension skill of “Compare & Contrast” for my sixth-grade students, who have been successfully comparing and contrasting since kindergarten!

 Bring In The Classics